PrakharChaturvedi/Obsidian/The Vault/OneHash/NextJs notes.md

 		 const res = await fetch ('link');
 		 const data : Repository = await res. json();
 		 return <h 1> {data.full_name} </ h 1>
-		}
+		}```

 - With this my editor gives me that functional feedbacks!
 This only calls data at data.full_name
+	- With this my editor gives me that functional feedbacks!
+This only calls data at data.
+Full_name
 	- This code can be structured anyway, but breaking is recommended for making things easier to read and work with and it feels natural.
 - In next JS the data can also be fetched to not only pages but even to any server components.
 If we make this data is essentially up one layer and can be shared when we navigate to different routes.